Frequently Asked Questions

 Bacteria occur naturally in all of Florida’s surface waters.
 The presence of certain bacteria, however, can present a human health risk if ingested while swimming or entering skin through a cut or sore.

 Escherichia coli (E. coli) and enterococci, for example, are indicators of animal and human fecal waste and exposure to these types of bacteria, particularly at high concentrations, can lead to human disease, infections or rashes.

-When indicators of fecal contamination exceed the threshold for swimming, the Florida Department of Health (DOH) advises against swimming in the affected waters, especially for vulnerable groups like children.
+When indicators of fecal contamination exceed the threshold for swimming, DOH advises against swimming in the affected waters, especially for vulnerable groups like children.

 Other bacteria, such as Vibrio vulnificus, are present in warm coastal waters during the summer months and can adversely impact people with weakened immune systems or especially chronic liver disease and diabetes.
 People can get infected with Vibrio vulnificus when they eat raw shellfish, particularly oysters.
 People with open wounds can be exposed to Vibrio vulnificus through direct contact with seawater.
 Although infections by Vibrio vulnificus are extremely rare, DOH recommends individuals with underlying health conditions listed above should not eat raw oysters or other raw shellfish.

 All people should avoid exposure of open wounds or broken skin to warm salt or brackish water or raw shellfish harvested from such waters.
 First aid for exposed wounds and broken skin should be conducted after exiting beach water with potable (drinkable) water and soap, plus a disinfectant like peroxide, alcohol or hand sanitizer.

 What is a red tide?